JamesElliottMiller/computer-vision-rock-paper-scissors/README.md

 ```

-Finally I've added all this into a higher level function which takes all three functions into one group called play
+Finally, I've added all this into a higher level function which takes all three functions into one group called play

 `def play():
   get_winner(get_computer_choice(), get_user_choice())`